gristlabs/grist-help/help/glossary.md

 at will.
-The [Text Column Type](col-types.md#text-columns) is suited to strings of any length; the [Date Column Type](col-types.md#date-columns) is specialized for storing and editing calendar dates; the [Reference Column Type](col-types.md#reference-columns) is for storing and editing links to other tables; the [Integer Column Type](col-types.md#integer-columns) is strictly for whole numbers;
+The [Text Column Type](col-types.md#text-columns) is suited to strings of any length; the [Date Column Type](col-types.md#date-columns) is specialized for storing and editing calendar dates; the [Reference Column Type](col-types.md#reference-columns) is for storing and editing links to other tables;
 the [Numeric Column Type](col-types.md#numeric-columns) is for any kind of number; etc.

 ## Dashboard